-- Two-stage review process comprising an international peer review stage followed by a collective review by the local CSA panel. - Applicants may be invited for interview by the local CSA panel. - The review process will take about 6 months after the application closes.
+- Single-stage review process by the CSA Review Panel. - Applicants will be invited for interview by the CSA Review Panel. - The review process will take about 4 to 5 months after the application closes.

 - Track Record of PI will be the highest priority - Scientific excellence and the potential to bring bench discoveries to bedside applications - Feasibility of study in local context - Productivity - Overall Impact in local context - For INV: Mentorship training plan, suitability and track record of mentor